Javier Hirschfeld Moreno

 “I played with printed dating-app profiles and intervened on the cartes of young males.
 As a result, the landscape replaces the portrait and the digital invades the old photograph, illustrating at once the offline-to-online transition and one of its consequences, a certain loss of queer visibility.
 Apps have supplanted gay bars and cruising spaces, and contributed the slow death of the gay village, queered places like Soho in London, historical spaces of leisure, but also of solidarity and political visibility.
 The hollow silhouettes of these males replaced by empty landscapes make conspicuous this process of gradual invisibility.

 Ironically, these bucolic images, mostly accessed alone at home, resemble cruising spaces such as forests, beaches or leafy pathways – historical spaces of queer freedom away from societal surveillance.
-Profile shows how this transition from offline to online dating (/hook up), neither contributes to queer visibility nor has never been surveilled so intensely.” – Javier Hirschfeld Moreno, 2022
+Profile shows how this transition from offline to online dating (/hook ups), neither contributes to queer visibility nor has it ever been surveilled so intensely.” – Javier Hirschfeld Moreno, 2022

 Javier Hirschfeld is a Spanish artist and curator.
 He currently lives and works in London.